Free Trade and Foreign Aid - Who Wins and Who Loses?

 If we really want to understand all of the potential impacts of free trade and truly want to

-some important questions to minimize the negative effects of our behavior.
+questions to minimize the negative effects of our behavior.

 First, we should consider the natural balance of the cultures we are trading with.
 Will free